EloiStree/OpenMacroInputDocumentation/Keyboard.md

-# Listen able by Window in JOMI
+# Listenable by Window in JOMI
 ```
     A,
     B,